 Sanchi is a Buddhist complex, famous for its Great Stupa, on a hilltop at Sanchi Town in Raisen District of the State of Madhya Pradesh in India.
 It is located 46 kilometres north-east of Bhopal – state capital of Madhya Pradesh.

-The Great Stupa at Sanchi is one of the oldest stone structures in India, and an important monument of Indian Architecture.
+The Great Stupa at Sanchi is one of the oldest stone structures in India, and an important monument of ancient Indian Architecture.

 In the 1st century BCE, four elaborately carved Toranas (Ornamental Gateways) and a balustrade encircling the entire structure were added.

-The Sanchi Stupa built during Mauryan period was made of bricks.
+The Sanchi Stupa built during the Mauryan period was made of bricks.
 The composite flourished until the 11th century.

 Sanchi is the center of a region with a number of Stupas, all within a few miles of Sanchi.

 This includes Satdhara 9 km to the west of Sanchi (40 Stupas, the Relics of Sariputra and Mahamoggallana, now enshrined in the new Vihara, were unearthed there).

 Then there is Bhojpur also known as Morel Khurd (a fortified hilltop with 60 stupas) and Andher, 11 km and 17 km respectively south east of Sanchi, as well as Sonari (10 km south west of Sanchi).

 Further south, about 100 km away, is Saru Maru.
 Bharhut is 300 km to the north east.